Cast On for Socks and Increase for Toe

 When To Start Increasing For the Fleegle Heel (Gusset)

 A big issue for first-time knitters of toe-up socks is knowing when to start increasing for the Fleegle heel.
-Fleegle describes the time to start increasing as “when the knitting reaches the front of your ankle.”
+Where exactly is “the front of your ankle?”
+Here’s how to tell.

 Turn a Heel on Toe-Up Socks: The Fleegle Heel